SiberiaField/PML_Course/README.md

 ## Task 1: Feature variance analysis

-In this task, I had to compute variance over each column in boston dataset using pandas.
+In this task, I had to compute variance over each column in __Boston__ dataset using pandas.
 And then print the three highest results.

 ### Run the program